satvik007vk/Calisma_LR/README.md

 # Calisma

-This is the repository for the Calisma project.
+Welcome to the Calisma Project repository.
 First, create the conda environment and install dependencies by running the following script:

 `conda env create -f environment.yml`